odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

 .. note::
-   To verify KRA has received the invoice information, take the :guilabel:`CU Invoice Number` and and enter it in the :guilabel:`Invoice Number Checker` section on `Kenya Revenue Authority website <https://itax.kra.go.ke/KRA-Portal>`_.
+   To verify KRA has received the invoice information, take the :guilabel:`CU Invoice Number` and enter it in the :guilabel:`Invoice Number Checker` section on `Kenya Revenue Authority website <https://itax.kra.go.ke/KRA-Portal>`_.
 Click :guilabel:`Validate` and find the invoice details.